cloudfoundry/postgres-release/README.md

 databases.monit_timeout | Monit timout in seconds for the postgres job start.
 Default: `90`. databases.trust_local_connection | Whether or not postgres must trust local connections. `vcap` is always trusted.
 It defaults to `true`. databases.skip_data_copy_in_minor | Whether or not a copy of the data directory is created during PostgreSQL minor upgrades.
-A copy is created by default.
+A copy is created by default. databases.hooks.timeout | Time limit in seconds for the hook script.
+By default, it's set to `0` that means no time limit. databases.hooks.pre-start | Script to run before starting PostgreSQL. databases.hooks.post-start | Script to run after PostgreSQL has started. databases.hooks.pre-stop | Script to run before stopping PostgreSQL. databases.hooks.post-stop | Script to run after PostgreSQL has stopped.

 *Note*
 - Removing a database from `databases.databases` list and deploying again does not trigger a physical deletion of the database in PostgreSQL.
 - Removing a role from `databases.roles` list and deploying again does not trigger a physical deletion of the role in PostgreSQL.

-### Enabling SSL on the PostgreSQL server
+### Enabling TLS on the PostgreSQL server
-PostgreSQL has native support for using SSL connections to encrypt client/server communications for increased security.
+PostgreSQL has native support for using TLS connections to encrypt client/server communications for increased security.
 You can enable it by setting the `databases.tls.certificate` and the `databases.tls.private_key` properties.

-A script is provided that creates a CA, generates a keypair, and signs it with the CA:
+A script is provided that creates a CA, generates a key pair, and signs it with the CA:

 ```
 ./scripts/generate-postgres-certs -n HOSTNAME_OR_IP_ADDRESS
 ```
  The common name for the server certificate must be set to the DNS hostname if any or to the ip address of the PostgreSQL server.
-This because in ssl mode 'verify-full', the hostname is matched against the common-name.
+This because in TLS mode `verify-full`, the hostname is matched against the common-name.
 Refer to [PostgreSQL documentation](https://www.postgresql.org/docs/9.6/static/libpq-ssl.html) for more details.

  You can also use [BOSH variables](https://bosh.io/docs/cli-int.html) to generate the certificates.
 See by way of [example](templates/operations/use_ssl.yml) the operation file used by the manifest generation script.